parafields/dune-parafields/README.md

 GXX_OPTS="-march=native -g -O3 -std=c++14"
 ```

-Basic usage instructions for dune-randomfield can be found by running
+Basic usage instructions for dune-parafields can be found by running
 the standalone *fieldgenerator* application with "-h" or "--help" as
 argument or by inspecting the automated tests in the /test subdirectory.

 # Where to get help

-To get help concerning dune-randomfield, first check the
+To get help concerning dune-parafields, first check the
 implementation of the *fieldgenerator* binary, which provides an
-example how dune-randomfield could be incorporated into your own
+example how dune-parafields could be incorporated into your own
 code.

 There are also examples in the /test subfolder.
 These tests can